sodaliterocks/sodalite/README.md

 - [Fedora Linux](https://getfedora.org/) (or other Fedora-based/compatible distros)
 - [rpm-ostree](https://coreos.github.io/rpm-ostree/)
-	- On most Fedora-based distros, this can be installed with `dnf install rpm-ostree`
+	- On most Fedora-based distros, this can be installed with `dnf install rpm-ostree`.
 - Bash
 - [Git LFS](https://git-lfs.com/)
 	- As well as including pretty wallpapers, the LFS also includes vital binaries that Sodalite needs to work properly, so don't miss installing this!
 	- Unsure if you have LFS support?
-Just type `git lfs`.
+Just type `git lfs`: you'll get the help output if you've got it installed.
+- Permission to `sudo`
+- &gt;10GiB disk space
+	- The repository itself (including submodules) takes up ~300MiB.
+	- Initial builds will take up ~4GiB, with subsequent builds adding to this.
+- Unlimited Internet
+	- The build process caches **a lot** of Fedora packages (around 2.5GiB), so think carefully about doing this on mobile broadband or any other service that imposes a small data allowance on you.
 - A cuppa _(optional)_ &mdash; this can take a while

 ### 2. Getting